aaguero96/Klever-Desafio-Tecnico/README.md

 2. Follow this methods:

-  - For `UserService`:
+  - For UserService:
-    - `Create`
+    - Create
       - Describe:
         - input message needs three fields: name as string, email as string and password as string.
-        - output message needs three fields: userId as string, name as string, email as string and password as string.
+        - output message has four fields: userId as string, name as string, email as string and password as string.
       - Input:
       ```javascript
       {